What is hyperparathyroidism? Look at how the word is spreading!

 The CalciumPro app is available in the iTunes App store and the Android store and is the first medical app of its kind, allowing users to input their own medical information, arrive at likely diagnoses, view videos, find other patients, and assess their risks of developing complications of primary hyperparathyroidism-all for $5.99!
 This app runs on iPhones and Androids, but hits on all cylinders when seen on the iPad.

 We started a parathyroid channel on YouTube (Parathyroid TV ) about 6 years ago and we've had over 1,200,000 views of our 32 videos that teach numerous parathyroid topics.
-These videos allow patients to watch an operation, learn about parathyroid anatomy, and even take a tour of the Norman Parathyroid Center at Tampa General Hospital.
+These videos allow patients to watch an operation, learn about parathyroid anatomy, and even take a tour of the brand-new Hospital for Endocrine Surgery.
 Virtually every aspect of hyperparathyroidism is covered on one of our videos.

 Dr. Norman appears in routine interviews on the Continental Tire and Grand-AM Road Racing Series that appear on ESPN and feature the parathyroid.com and CalciumPro App Porsche racecar.
 His interviews often elaborate upon the importance of recognizing high calcium and diagnosing hyperparathyroidism, as this disease is a curable one.